idvorkin/idvorkin.github.io/_posts/2016-04-21-magical-memories.md

 - Card across where thought I messed up with audience, but card stuck to guys ass
 - Giving out unicorn coins
 - Performing at Pike Place

+### People keeping the cards and coins

+This young man kept this coin for over 18 months, through a pandemic and through a move sequence of Seattle, to Boston to Amsterdam.
+That's magic.

+{%include blob_image.html src="magic/2_year_old_unicorn.jpeg" %}

+Did a magic trick for a kid, kid kept the card in his back pack for a year, and always showed it to folks.

+Anniversery card, a waitress saw me and some magicians at the bar, and said, 20 years ago, a magician did this trick, and I've carrid this card in my wallet ever since.

 ### Bar Magic